citusdata/test-automation/README.md

 - If you suspect if a particular `az foo bar` command doesn't work as expected, you could also insert `--debug` to have a closer look.

 -  If you're consistently having connection timeout errors (255) when trying to connect to a VM, then consider setting `AZURE_REGION` environment variable to `eastus`.
+This error will likely occur due to connection policy issues.
+As of latest, setting up your VPN properly should fix this issue.

+- While running on Azure VM-s there might be deployment errors (go to your resource group overview in the portal).
+This might be caused due to changing network security policies in Azure.
+The error message of the deployment failure should show the conflicting policies.
+You can then go to the `azuredeploy.json` file for your test and try to change the priority of the custom policies (search priority in the file) until there are no conflicts.